TerraformingCloud/Terraform-With-Github-Actions/README.md

-# Terraform-With-Github-Actions
+# tf-cicd
-Automate infrastructure deployments on Azure with Terraform and Github Actions
+Automating Terraform deployments on Azure using Jenkins